MohanLaoch/FourSidedStudios/README.md

 -Added " to Mark Scene

 **06/10/2023 - Mark**
--Imported Circular table model
+- Imported Circular table model
--Added " to Mark Scene
+- Added " to Mark Scene
--Rescaled Modles in Mark Scene
+- Rescaled Modles in Mark Scene

+**10/10/2023 - James**
+- Added Cinemachine
+- Added in a rotating camera with zoom